PerseusKyogre09/Steganography/README.md

    - Data is decompressed if necessary
    - The type marker determines if it's text or a file
    - For files, the extension is preserved for proper opening

-## Hosting the Web Version

-### GitHub Pages

-1. Create a GitHub repository
-2. Upload all the project files to the repository
-3. Go to Settings > Pages
-4. Select the branch you want to deploy (usually 'main')
-5. Your site will be published at `https://{username}.github.io/{repository-name}/`

-### Vercel

-1. Create a Vercel account at https://vercel.com
-2. Install the Vercel CLI: `npm install -g vercel`
-3. Login to Vercel: `vercel login`
-4. Navigate to your project directory
-5. Deploy with: `vercel`
-6. Follow the prompts and your site will be live!

 ## Privacy & Security